fishing/fishing.github.com/01_intro.md

 * __The beauty of nature__: it felt magical to find a big powerful creature in its natural habitat and to then feel it in my hands.
 It was correspondingly sad when the deckhands bonked it with a bat and bled the creature to make it good for consumption.
+What's very cool about fishing, unlike hunting, is that you do have the option to let the fish go at the end, and if you handle them correctly, they return to nature unharmed.
+What you win in this exchange is an intimate moment with mother nature the same way you might enjoy experiencing the scale of an elephant, or the ferocity of a feasting lion, or the beauty of a colorful butterfly.

-One joyful aspect that I felt missing on this particular trip, but would soon begin a pursuit over, was:
+One joyful aspect that I felt missing on this particular trip was:

 * __The satisfaction of skill__: on a party boat, gear is provided to you and deckhands help you tie knots, rigs, and untangle when you mess up.
 The captain